Growing Up in Ireland

 Latest GUI News:

-• The Growing Up in Ireland Annual Research Conference will take place in person at the Gibson Hotel, Dublin 2 on Oct 9th.
-Call for abstracts extended to July 15th.
-See here for more details.
+• The Growing Up in Ireland Annual Research Conference took place at the Gibson Hotel, Dublin 2 on Oct 9th.
+Further info here.

 Where are we now: